Psyvariar 2

 is a vertically scrolling shoot 'em up developed by SKONEC Entertainment and distributed by Success.
 It is the sequel to the 2000 title, Psyvariar.

+Release

 The game was initially developed for the Sega NAOMI arcade platform, and was released in Japanese arcades in November 2003.
-A Dreamcast version was released on February 26, 2004, and ports to both the PlayStation 2 and Xbox were released later that year.
+A Dreamcast version was released in February 2004, and the PlayStation 2 port was released later that year.
+An Xbox port was named Psyvariar 2: Extend Edition and released in 2004.